|You may be killing your marriage and you're not even aware of it!|

 5. Start denying sex and intimacy.

 Ignore your spouse's invitation for making out.
-Soon, he or she will be releasing her sensual desires on someone else.
+Soon, he or she may start unleashing pent-up sensual desires on someone else.

 6. Don't help around the house.

 Tire your mate to death.
-Soon there'll be nothing left give, no energy for fruitful talk and companionship, no joy in home life and in the marriage.
+Soon there'll be nothing left give, no energy for fruitful talk or companionship, and no joy in home life and in the marriage.

 7. Don't share the financial burden.

-Just let one think of ways to financially manage.
-Keep spending, don't think of ways to cut costs.
+Just let the other think of ways to financially manage.
+Keep spending.
+Don't think of ways to cut costs.
 Don't initiate part time job hunts.
-Soon, your spouse will give up on the obligations and ultimately, on you.
+Soon, your spouse may likely give up on the obligations and ultimately, on you.